kibs-tech/kibs-tech.github.io/small-business-retainer.md

 - Carry out research and feasibility studies
 - Project manage 3rd party development work

-## Who is the package for
+## Who is the package for?
-A business that has a more or less stable system but could do with someone to keep on top of it and do small amounts of work on it
+It's ideally suited to a business that has a system that is more or less stable but could do with someone to keep on top of it as well as do small amounts of work on it.

 ## Why a retainer is good
 Programming and advances in computing is never ending.
 It seems